GarrettYoung510/Meal-Planner/README.md

 ![Screenshots-5](Link to screenshot)

 ## Summary
-Our app allows you to enter in your weight goals and create a meal plan for you based on your protein, carb, and fat requirements.
+Our app allows you to enter in your health goals and creates a meal plan for you based on your calorie/macro requirements.

 ## Getting Started